13932157033/AIHelp-Unity-SDK/README.md

 **Best Practice：**

-> 1. Use this API to present news, announcements, articles or any useful information to users/players.
+> 1. Use this API to present news, announcements, articles or any useful information to users.
 Configure and publish the information in AIHelp web console.

 ### <h4 id="showFAQs">4.
 Display FAQs, use `showFAQs `</h4>
 ```